UT Energy Symposium

 A weekly guest lecture series that is both free and open to the public and available for course credit.

-In an effort to provide a multidisciplinary platform for UT faculty and students to interact on the most pressing energy issues facing our world, the Energy Institute sponsors the UT Energy Symposium (UTES), which entered its 28th semester in spring 2025.
+In an effort to provide a multidisciplinary platform for UT faculty and students to interact on the most pressing energy issues facing our world, the Energy Institute sponsors the UT Energy Symposium (UTES), which entered its 29th semester in fall 2025.

 The UTES serves as a “convener” for the campus community, uniting students interested in energy issues with faculty and others working on sustainable energy security.
 Students who register for the symposium receive one credit hour for the 15-week seminar course, which is open to both undergraduate and graduate students.
 The course is taught in both the fall and spring semesters.